What are the Risks of Buying a Car Privately?

 If you're considering buying second hand rather than brand new, and you'll need finance to complete the deal, talk to your car finance broker about your options.

-You can organise a pre-approval that can be used at a dealer or private sale to give you flexibility if you haven't found the car you want to buy yet.
+You can organise a car loan pre-approval that can be used at a dealer or private sale to give you flexibility if you haven't found the car you want to buy yet.
+You can also talk to us and get a free quick quote to know your options.

 You may find the following information useful too: